FAQs - Max Planck School of Photonics

 During the application process applicants for the PhD phase of the MPSP can identify up to five different research topics from five supervisors.
 For the qualification phase (Master program) you will be supported to find a supervisor for internships and Master thesis at a given time of your personal study program.

-When will I get feetback on my application?
+When will I get feedback on my application?

-Where will students live during the duration of the program?
+Where so students live during the duration of the program?

-Students are expected to arrange for their own housing during the duration of the program.
+Students are expected to arrange their own housing during the duration of the program.
 However, we are happy to provide help in finding appropriate accomodation in a student dormitory, or in a private or shared flat to rent.

 Who can I contact if I have any questions?

 Please feel free to contact our coordination team at any time via email firstname.lastname@example.org.